AI-Model-Development/lab01/README.md

 - You may need to install a few Python dependencies, like Pandas.
 However, we have tried to only or mostly use base Python to avoid the need to install dependencies.

-## (Optional) Recommended pre-reading:
-**BPE Tokenizer Model:**

-Since you will be training an (example) BPE tokenizer, it is recommended to familiarize yourself with BPE by reading these articles:

-    * Article.

-    * Article.

-    * Article.

-BPE is a tokenizer model commonly used in large language models (LLMs), including OpenAI's GPT.

-## Other Tokenizer Models in Large Language Models:

-# Your Activity Datasets:
+# Software for this Lab:
+You’ll need these Python files to complete this lab activity:
+•	baseline_bpe_tokenizer.py
+•	pretokenization_count_decrypted_tokens.py
+•	create_train_set.py
+•	create_test_set.py
+•	train_customized_bpe.py
+•	post_count_descrypted_tokens.py

+      These software files are published to our internal course page and this Github repo.

+# The Data Required for this Lab:
-For this activity, you'll be given a dataset that contains both `training` and `test` examples.
-You'll need to break this dataset into two datasets: `train.csv` and `test.csv`.
+For this activity, the teaching team will email you a dataset that contains both training and test examples.
+You'll need to break this dataset into two datasets: train.csv and test.csv.
+Instructions are provided, below, about how to do this.
+In summary, you’ll need this data to complete the assignment:
+      - **Username:** you’ll be given a username for the assignment.
+You’ll need this to complete the activity submission.

-      Your dataset will be emailed to you by the teaching team.
+      - **Activity dataset:** Your activity dataset will be emailed to you by the teaching team.
+      - **Answer key:** After completing a few of the steps, you’ll need an answer key.
+To obtain this key, email the teaching team, but ONLY once you’ve received instructions (in your terminal) to do that.

-## Your dataset:
+## Dataset description:
 Your datasets contain the following information:

 | Feature       | Description |